andrewbaxter/lunk/readme.md

 3. Within the event context, create values with `lunk::Prim::new()` and `lunk::List::new()`.
 Create links to process input changes with `lunk::link!()`.

-4. When external events occur, call `eg.event` and modify data values using the associated methods.
+4. When external events occur (e.g. in an event callback), call `eg.event` again and modify data values within that context.

-5. At the end of `eg.event` link callbacks will be called for all newly created and downstream links of modified values.
+5. At the end of `eg.event`, the graph is processed and link callbacks will be called for all newly created and downstream links of modified values.

 An example: